 Line an 800ml pudding basin with cling film.
 Put the ice cream in a food processor and quickly whizz until soft.
-Stir through 150g of the Christmas cake, crumbed into pieces, and the brandy and then transfer to the pudding basin.
-Cover the surface with more cling film and then freeze until required.
+Stir through the brandy and 150g fruit cake, crumbed into pieces.
+Transfer to the pudding basin.
+Cover the surface with more cling film, then freeze until required.

-For the meringue, put the sugars and the water in a small saucepan and the egg whites into the bowl of a freestanding mixer.
+Put the sugars and 60ml water in a small saucepan and the egg whites into the bowl of a freestanding mixer.
 Stir the sugar over a gentle heat until it dissolves, then leave it to come to the boil, using a sugar thermometer to keep an eye on the temperature.
-When the sugar reaches 114°C start whisking the eggs whites.
+When the sugar reaches 114°C, start whisking the egg whites.
 When it reaches 120°C, remove from the heat and slowly pour into the egg whites.
-Whisk until completely cold (around 10 minutes).
+Whisk for 10 minutes until completely cold.

 Working quickly, remove the ice cream from the freezer and cover the entire dome with meringue, peaking it to create a nice shape and making sure there are no holes.
 Once covered, return the Alaska to the freezer for an hour.
 When you’re ready to serve, preheat the oven to 220°C/fan 200°C/gas mark 7.
 Bake for 3-4 minutes until the meringue sets and is golden brown.
 Serve immediately.